djwillia/solo5/uhvf/README.md

     ping 10.0.0.2

+GDB also works, but it's a little bit weird because a gdb compiled and configured for Mac doesn't necessarily understand the ELF format that the .ukvm unikernel is in.
+For this reason, I use a gdb in a Docker container as the gdb console.
+For example, this unikernel:

+    sudo ./uhvf --disk=../tests/test_blk/disk.img --gdb ../tests/test_blk/test_blk.ukvm

+is debugged with (again see https://github.com/djwillia/dockerfiles):

+    gdb-docker test_blk.ukvm

+with the gdb command:

+    target remote $IP:1234

+where IP is the *external* network interface's IP address.  (localhost doesn't work because of how the container networking currently is done).

 Older notes:

+- KVM doesn't allow a trap on `rdtsc` but it should if we want to use the same interface for ukvm and uhvf (for e.g., det replay).

 - It looks like the PVCLOCK can be completely removed from the ukvm parts of Solo5, as long as we change the poll hypercall to send the